 $1.3 million dollars was the cost for the hoping Br’er Rabbit, making it one the most expensive.

 1 ton is the dead load of each log on Splash Mountain.

 50 logs can be run at one time with a maximum log capacity of 55 at one time on Splash Mountain.

-3 times is the amount of times Prince William, Prices harry and Diana rode Splash Mountain since this was their favorite ride in 1993
+3 times is the amount of times Prince William, Prince Harry and Princess Diana rode Splash Mountain since this was their favorite ride in 1993.